AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Fix CI issues with llvm pipe (suspect due to a LLVM 18 build rather than LLVM 19).
 * Add CI to self-hosted runners.
-* Try pcuda and document how generic pointers work.
+* Document how generic pointers work.

 ## Test Status

-No CI is yet setup, tested sycl test suite locally on AMD pheonix integrated GPU and AMD MI100 & MI200 discrete GPUs.
+No CI is yet setup, tested sycl test suite locally on AMD Phoenix integrated GPU and AMD MI100 & MI200 discrete GPUs.
 MI200 has several fails that need investigated (See [issue 9](#issue-9)) but otherwise the fails can be categorize
 as: